Reachability Labs measuring reachable future under commitment

 Graph coloring as a second oracle-backed adapter

 The graph-coloring lane shows a process-side collapse inside a still-alive colorability landscape.
-It is strong evidence that the measurement contract travels, but it is not yet claimed as a full mechanistic twin of the K-SAT flagship.
+It is strong evidence that the measurement contract travels, but it is not yet claimed as a full mechanistic twin of the 3-SAT calibration.

 The shortest evidence summary